SydFloyd/SydFloyd/README.md

 Isn't amazing that anything exists?
 I take it for granted every day.

-I'm working on unavoidable, painful, and extensive home renovations and fun AI coding projects
+I'm working on extensive home renovations and AI coding projects

 K